Icyviolet23/Bomb_It_112_TP/README.md

 Use "WASD" to move.
 Use "Enter" to place a bomb.
 More instructions provided in the game.

-# How to run the project.
-For example, which file the user should run in an editor.
-If your project uses data/source files, also describe how the user should set those up.
+# How to run the project

 run Master.py